Mount Head (Alberta)

 Mount Head is a 2782 m mountain summit located in Alberta, Canada.

 Description

 Mount Head is situated 83 km southwest of Calgary near the southern end of the Highwood Range which is a subrange of the Canadian Rockies.
 The peak is set 14 km east of the Continental Divide, in Don Getty Wildland Provincial Park.
 Precipitation runoff from the mountain drains into tributaries of the Highwood River.
-Topographic relief is significant as the summit rises 1,200 meters (3,937 ft) above the Highwood Valley in 5 km.
+Topographic relief is significant as the summit rises 1,200 m above the Highwood Valley in 5 km.
 The mountain can be seen from Highway 40 and Highway 541.

 History

 The mountain was named in 1859 by John Palliser to honor Edmund Walker Head (1805–1868), the Governor General of the Province of Canada who had provided support for the Palliser expedition.
 The mountain's toponym was officially adopted March 31, 1924, by the Geographical Names Board of Canada.

 The first ascent of the summit was made in 1934 by Raymond M. Patterson.
 The peak immediately northwest of Mt.
 Head on the opposite side of Head Creek is officially named "Patterson's Peak" in his honor.